Armand Guillaumin: Early years

 Born Jean-Baptiste Armand Guillaumin in Paris, he worked at his uncle's lingerie shop while attending evening drawing lessons.
 He also worked for a French government railway before studying at the Académie Suisse in 1861.
 There, he met Paul Cézanne and Camille Pissarro, with whom he maintained lifelong friendships.
 While he never achieved the stature of these two, his influence on their work was significant.
 With these two friends, Guillaumin exhibited at the Salon des Refusés in 1863.The three artists frequently painted in each other's company in the 1870s; for a time, Guillaumin and Cézanne had studios next door to each other on the Île Saint-Louis in Paris.
 In 1873, Cézanne made the only etchings of his career, one of them depicting Guillaumin (see Gallery below).

-Guillaumin was a member of the Société anonyme des artistes peintres, sculpteurs et graveurs (later dubbed, Impressionistes) from the start and he participated in six of the eight Impressionist exhibitions: 1874, 1877, 1880, 1881, 1882 and 1886.
+Guillaumin was a member of the Société anonyme des artistes peintres, sculpteurs et graveurs (later dubbed Impressionistes) from the start and he participated in six of the eight Impressionist exhibitions: 1874, 1877, 1880, 1881, 1882 and 1886.
 In the eyes of contemporary critics, he became known for his assured brushstroke and use of bold colours.
 In 1886, an astute critic, Félix Fénéon, called him a "furious colourist"; By the 1890s, his palette had grown even bolder, less faithful to nature.
 He was a Fauve a decade before Fauvism.

 Full-time painter

 In 1886, he became a friend of Vincent van Gogh, whose brother, Theo, exhibited and sold some of his works.
-Vincent held Guillaumin's work in high regard, commenting on it in dozens of letters written from 1888 to 1890.
+Vincent held Guillaumin's work in high regard, commenting on it in at least 36 letters written from 1888 to 1890.
 In the mid 1880s, Guillaumin's studio was a meeting place for young artists such as Paul Gauguin, Paul Signac and Georges Seurat.
 Guillaumin was finally able to quit his government job and concentrate on painting full-time in 1891, when he won 100,000 francs in the state lottery.